Metacomco Advert - December 1986

 Programming the 68000 by Metacomco

-St Pauls, Bristol-based Metacomco had been quietly writing system software and compilers for the Motorola 68000 processor, and had also previously licenced its own 8086 Basic interpreter for $800,000 (about £2,323,300 in 2024) to Digital Research, but it wasn't otherwise well known.
+St Pauls, Bristol-based Metacomco had been quietly writing system software and compilers for the Motorola 68000 processor, and had also previously licenced its own 8086 BASIC interpreter for $800,000 (about £2,323,300 in 2025) to Digital Research, but it wasn't otherwise well known.

 "Some Amiga people came to our stand at Las Vegas CES in 1984 and asked if we did anything on operating systems.
 Four months later they rang up and asked for a list of our ideas for a new machine".

-The company won the contract only six months before the Amiga's US launch, but had something of a headstart as it already had a suitable single-user multi-tasking operating system in the form of Tripos, which had been developed at Cambridge University in the late 1960s.
+The company won the contract only six months before the Amiga's US launch, but had something of a headstart as it already had a suitable single-user multi-tasking operating system in the form of Tripos, which had been developed at Cambridge University's Computing Laboratory in the late 1960s as part of research into portable operating systems.

-It had also already ported two of its Tripos languages - an Assembler and BCPL (the forerunner of C) - to the Sinclair QL, a 68008-based micro.
+Meanwhile, Metacomco had already ported two of its Tripos languages - an Assembler and BCPL, an ancestor of C - to the Sinclair QL, a 68008-based micro.

 "It was really hard work [and] I know at least three members of the Amiga team with camp-beds in their office.
 They even work weekends"[3].

-The company was not hanging around with other deals, as it was about to launch a version of C for the QL at the September Personal Computer World show, and as well as selling its existing versions of Assembler, BCPL, Lisp and Pascal for the QL, it was also on the cusp of launching software for the Atari ST (this advert features software for all three machines).
+Elsewhere, Metacomco was not hanging around with other deals, as it was about to launch a version of C for the QL at the September Personal Computer World show, and as well as selling its existing versions of Assembler, BCPL, Lisp and Pascal for the QL, it was also on the cusp of launching software for the Atari ST - the main advert features software for all three machines.

 However, it had ruled out the Apple Mac, launched the year before, as it considered its links with Digital Research to be more fruitful.
 Mackeonis said: